rnajdesign/Java_Assignment_3/README.md

    java Battle

 ***this README.md was written with the help of Lucy***
-<l>Lucy also helped with editting, formatting and trouble shooting</l>
+<p>Lucy also helped with editting, formatting and trouble shooting</p>